Discover our wide range of fused products and their applications

 - Solid solutions with corundum matrices for example, zirconia alumina corundum (10, 25 or 42% of ZrO2) and aluminium oxynitrides (AlON).

-In nature, corundum is the hardest mineral after diamond.
+In nature, corundum is the hardest mineral after diamond (9 on Mohs scale).
 Moreover, chemically inert with friability depending on its preparation, it has always been a multipurpose abrasive and remains the most commonly used today.

 Also, it is used as an aggregate in refractories for its high temperature mechanical resistance, its dimensional stability, its chemical inertness and its electric resistivity.
 Moreover, it can be used as filler when an electric resistivity or a high friction coefficient is required.

-Typically, alumina based raw materials are melted in a triphased electric arc furnace with a pivoting base.
-For example for white fused alumina the raw material is calcined alumina.
-In addition, it’s important to know how to deal with this to optimize the operation of the furnace and the quality of the production.
-Then, to operate the arc furnace it is important to respect the following points :
+Typically, alumina based raw materials are melted in a triphased electric arc furnace.
+For white fused alumina the raw material is pure calcined alumina.
+At Arc Fused Alumina our teams have all the know how to deal with all the parameters of the furnace to control the quality of the production :

-White corundum: Less tough and more angular than brown corundum, it works faster and creates less heating.
+White corundum is more angular than brown corundum, it works faster and creates less heating.
 It is often used as a free abrasive (glass polishing).
 Its applications are vitrified grinding wheels, precision milling, rectification, sharpening of cutting tools, surfacing and fine rectification, where the heating of the part must be avoided (thermo-sensitive steel and alloys) and refractories.

 Single crystals: They have numerous sharp edges guaranteeing a good bond with the matrix.
 They are very tough and difficult to blunt.
 Applications: plunge cut grinding.